LiamMercier/SilentTanks/README.md

 You should now see three debian packages in the builds directory.

-Optionally if releasing to others fetch the checksum.
+Optionally if releasing to others fetch the checksum values.
 This may not be the same as the repository release checksum because the builds are not setup to be deterministic.

 ```
 sha256sum builds/silent-tanks-*